Partial Hospitalization Programs

 PHP offers many of the same services as an in-patient program.
 Clients have the same access to counseling and therapy services, as well as aftercare support once the program is complete.

 You will typically attend sessions anywhere from five to seven days each week for several hours each day.
 PHP clients, in most cases, have improved to the point where facility professionals feel they will be able to take certain recovery steps on their own.
-PHP allows clients to care for their children and take care of other responsibilities they would be unable to perform if they were in a residential program.

 However, a PHP program is still extremely structured.
 If a client either doesn’t continue to show improvement or fails to appear, he or she may need to enter a residential program until their condition improves.

 It’s crucially important that anyone in a PHP does whatever is possible to remain on course.
 Therapists will place a great deal of emphasis on making sure the client realizes that this is an extremely important time in the recovery process.
 It is essential clients comply with the treatment program their counselors and therapists lay out for them.